headspinio/appium-tizen-tv-driver/packages/appium-tizen-tv-driver/README.md

 | `appium:rcKeypressCooldown` | Cooldown (in milliseconds) after each keypress via remote.
 Only applies if `appium:rcMode` is `remote`.
 Increase this number if keypress commands complete before the app under test reflects the keypress.
 Defaults to `750` ms. |

 (*) `appium:chromedriverExecutable` or `appium:chromedriverExecutableDir` are rquired.
 The chromedriver autodwonload will work only when `appium:chromedriverExecutableDir` is provided.
-When both capabilities are given, `appium:chromedriverExecutableDir` will be prior.
+If both capabilities are given, `appium:chromedriverExecutableDir` will be prior.

 ## Commands